 - Let it go and observe how it goes.
 After the 5th week since the agile team has started having daily sync meetings, and only for testing purposes, I like to absent myself from those meetings, so then the team can figure it out by themselves.
 Then, I ask the Product Owner, do you know where we are in the iteration?
 Do you need anything from me or from the team?
 And then I’ll rely on those answers to build from it and continue helping the agile team to improve.

 And last but not least, please repeat, repeat and repeat.
-I’ve learn by practicing over and over again, people get use to do things and ends by incorporate those practices as part of their own lives.
+I’ve learned by practising over and over again, people get used to do things and ends by incorporate those practices as part of their own lives.

 Wanting to get more techniques, tips and templates for transforming your teams into high-performing sustainable agile teams?
-Please visit my website www.jesusmendez.ca and take your time to download your favorite template and share your impressions and ideas for improvement by joining the conversion through the hashtag #Transformingteams on twitter.
+Please visit my website www.jesusmendez.ca and take your time to download your favourite template and share your impressions and ideas for improvement by joining the conversion through the hashtag #Transformingteams on Twitter.